CCRMA Documentation links: index contents overview rooms account staff about

 CCRMA Recording Studio and Control Room

-The CCRMA Recording Studio (Knoll 124) and Control Room (Knoll 127) comprise a traditional recording studio, massively overhauled in late 2021 into 2022 (arguably “completed” in September).
+The CCRMA Recording Studio– Control Room (Knoll 127) and Live Room (Knoll 124)– comprise a traditional recording studio, massively overhauled in late 2021 into 2022 (arguably “completed” in September).
 Most people learn to use the CCRMA Recording Studio by taking Music 192A “Foundations of Sound Recording Technology”; access is determined by the Recording Studio Access Policy.

 View from the Control Room, showing most equipment and the window into the Live Room